scummvm/scummvm/doc/docportal/other_platforms/android.rst

  - USB transfer from a computer.
 To complete file transfer by USB cable, tap the **Charging this device via USB notification** when the device is connected.
 Select **Use USB for** and then **File Transfer**.
 An Android File Transfer window opens.
  - Download games such as freeware games or those from digital distributors directly to your device.

-For more information on which files ScummVM requires, and how to add and play games, see :doc:`../use_scummvm/add_play_games`.
+See :doc:`../use_scummvm/game_files` for more information about game file requirements.